Auto Transport Scams and Auto Transport Companies to Avoid

 The FMCSA regulates the operation of commercial motor vehicles, including auto transport companies.
 There are two types of auto transport companies that the FMCSA oversees: carriers and brokers.

-Carriers are the companies directly responsible for picking up, transporting and delivering vehicles.
-They own the trucks and employ truck drivers who understand the auto transport process.
+Carriers are the companies directly responsible for picking up, transporting, and delivering vehicles.
+They own the trucks and employ truck drivers who are qualified for auto transport services.

 To be registered with the FMCSA, a carrier must meet a number of requirements including: